mateuszdorobek/python3.info/basics/exception/about.rst

 SyntaxError
 -----------
-Parser encounters a syntax error:
+* Parser encounters a syntax error

 >>> if True
 ...     print('Yes')